Skip to Content

 5. Aldi Talk (on O2)

 Aldi is a major supermarket chain in Germany.
-Their SIM starter card Aldi Talk costs €9.99 with €10 credit.
+At the time of writing this article, their SIM starter card Aldi Talk costs €9.99 with €10 credit.
 Keep in mind that they use O2 network so coverage is great in cities but not in rural areas.
 With all that being said, Aldi Talk has some of the best value plans in the market.

 Here is a list of Aldi Talk’s prepaid plans: